Skadovsk: 2022 Russian invasion of Ukraine

 During the Russian invasion of Ukraine, Russian armed forces entered Skadovksk on March 9, 2022.
 Within minutes after Russian equipment had entered the city, residents of the city came out to a rally with Ukrainian flags and called on the occupying forces to get out.
 On 12 March, the city's mayor declared that the Russian invaders had left the city.
 On 13 March, Russian troops again entered the city and deployed at a children camp on the outskirts of the city.

 On 16 March 2022, Skadovsk's mayor, Oleksandr Yakovlev, was detained by the Russian military.
 According to the Ukrainian news outlet Ukrayinska Pravda, on the same day of Yakovlev's detention, a peaceful rally demanding his release was held.
 It was claimed that Russian troops used tear gas and opened fire to disperse the rally.
 Ukrayinska Pravda had no information about victims.
-On 15 April, 2022, Russian forces removed the flag of Ukraine from the Skadovsk town hall and replaced it with a Russian flag.
+On 15 April 2022, Russian forces removed the flag of Ukraine from the Skadovsk town hall and replaced it with a Russian flag.

 On 15 March 2024, Ukrainian partisans claimed to have carried out a bombing near a polling station in Skadovsk that was being used for the 2024 Russian presidential election.
 5 Russian soldiers were wounded.

 Tourism

 Skadovsk is a tourist destination for people in Ukraine, Russia, Belarus, and Poland.
-It is located on the Dazharylhach Bay across from Dzharylhach Island.
+It is located on the Dzharylhach Bay across from Dzharylhach Island.

 In 2009, leading up to the Ukrainian presidential election, organizers of the Black Sea Games in Skadovsk presented Prime Minister Yulia Tymoshenko with a Bengal albino tigress named Tiger-Yulia.
 Tymoshenko eventually lost the elections.